spectrocloud/librarium/packages/docs/content/06-integrations/00-frp.md

 import Tooltip from "@librarium/shared/src/components/ui/Tooltip";

 # Forward Reverse Proxy
-FRP is a fast and straightforward reverse proxy that lets you forward a port of your local server behind a NAT or firewall to a public server.
+Fast Reverse Proxy (FRP) is a fast and straightforward reverse proxy that lets you forward a port of your local server behind a NAT or firewall to a public server.
 The proxy server pack is available as an add on pack for authentication.
 Users can attach this layer to the cluster profile while profile creation.
-This will enable the Kubernetes endpoint to be accessible via a Proxy Server and the endpoint can be found in the kubeconfig downloaded from our Cluster Overview page and in the Kubernetes API section of Cluster Overview page.
+This installs the FRP client in the workload clusters and configures it with a FRP server.
+Spectro Cloud provides hosts FRP server and by default the pack is configrued to connect to this server.
+Spectro Cloud detects the presence of this pack in the cluster and automatically updates the Kubeconfig file to use the FRP server as the endpoint.

 <InfoBox>